 Every month, Special Collections and Archives will highlight some of our newly processed collections.
 Here are some of the highlights for January.

-Louise Randall Lawler oral history interview, 2021 September 25.
-OH-03797.
+James Dean Leavitt oral history interviews, 2022 September 27 and 2022 October 04.
+OH-03881.
 [Cite format consulted: Audio recording or Transcript.]
 Oral History Research Center, Special Collections and Archives, University Libraries, University of Nevada, Las Vegas.
 Las Vegas, Nevada.
 Explore the complete interview.

 - Oral history interviews with James Dean Leavitt conducted by Claytee D. White on September 27 and October 4, 2022 for the Boyer Early Las Vegas Oral History Project.
 In this interview, Leavitt recalls his role in establishing a medical school at the University of Nevada, Las Vegas (UNLV), now known as Kirk Kerkorian School of Medicine.
 Leavitt was elected to the Board of Regents in 2004 while Jim Rogers was interim Chancellor of the Nevada System of Higher Education (NSHE), and he suggested the creation of an ad hoc committee Health Science Center Committee.
 In 2009, Leavitt became Chairman of the Board of Regents, Dan Klaich became Chancellor, and in the following year, Dr. Mark Doubrava joined the board.
 In May 2014, the planning dean was hired, Dr. Barbara Atkinson, and the UNLV School of Medicine was officially established on August 22, 2014.